zak-45/WLEDAudioSyncRTMGC/README.md

 ## To start project locally (Dev version):
 - `cd server`
+- `npm install` for the first time
 - `npm run dev`
 - `cd ../views`
+- `npm install` for the first time
 - `npm run dev`

 ## To build for deployment: